LONDON'S BEST LUXURY HOTELS

 King's Cross

-The Standard became… well, the standard for rock ’n’ rollers passing through Los Angeles over the past few decades, earning a reputation as the naughty late night destination on a road that already housed the Chateau Marmont, Rainbow Bar & Grill and Viper Rooms.
+The Standard became… well, the standard for rock ’n’ rollers passing through Los Angeles over the past few decades, earning a reputation as the naughty late night destination on a road that already housed the Chateau Marmont, Rainbow Bar & Grill, and Viper Rooms.

+Its London venture - the first outside the USA - has maintained the laid-back, Los Angeles vibe that so many London hotels strive for.
 While there are more affordable options for an overnight stay (Single and Cosy Core rooms offer the basics in a stylish setting), the Suite Terrace is where it’s at for the big spenders: A huge bed, lounge area and a wraparound terrace offering views of the beautiful Neo-Gothic station across the road.

 But the facilities are where it’s at when you visit The Standard.
-Head to The Rooftop for pizza and bubbles in the sunshine; glut cocktails at Sweeties bar; eat Michelin-starred Mexican food at Decimo; keep it simple with beers at Double Standard; go for seasonal, light dishes amidst the greenery off Isla and its garden terrace or bury your head in a book in the holel’s fully stocked library.
+Head to The Rooftop for pizza and bubbles in the sunshine; glut cocktails at Sweeties bar; eat Michelin-starred Mexican food at Decimo; keep it simple with beers at Double Standard; go for seasonal, light dishes amidst the greenery of Isla and its garden terrace or bury your head in a book in the hotel's fully stocked library.
 Oh, and did we mention it has a radio studio that doubles up as a performance space?

 There’s also a gym, because there’s nothing more LA than quaffing cocktails but still needing a solid six-pack.

-10 Argyle Street, London, WC1H 8EG
+The Standard 10 Argyle Street, London, WC1H 8EG

 Chateau Denmark